 Improve your Spanish skills!
 Visit our Resources Blog that is full of a great selection of learning videos and online activities, to support your independent learning or to make your Spanish class more fun!
 Resources are suitable for school lessons, college or university courses.

-Watch and listen the week's news headlines in Spanish!
+Watch and listen the week's NEWS HEADLINES in Spanish!
 Every week we prepare a summary of the most relevant news and bring them to you with subtitles to help you understand and learn new vocabulary.

-20th February 2017
+20th March 2017

 The use of superlatives in Spanish does not require to change the adjectives, except for the irregulars "el mejor" and "el peor" ("the best" and "the worst").
 Most superlative forms will use "más" (the most) or "menos" (the least).
 The definite article will depend on the number and gender of the noun used.